 Recruiter.com helps professionals in taxi driver careers find better opportunities across all specialties and locations.
-Sign up in our talent cluster and get scouted today!
+Sign up in our career community today!

 Taxi drivers, ride-hailing drivers, and chauffeurs drive passengers to and from the places they need to go whether they're in a big hurry, or prefer to arrive in style.
 They must know their local area in detail, including popular destinations, emergency services, and the routes that best avoid rush hour traffic.
 Drivers follow local regulations, and keep tabs on weather and road conditions that affect driving.
 Taxi drivers pick up passengers from taxi lines at airports and hotels, or respond to dispatcher calls to pick up a customer.
 They charge based on a meter that runs while driving, and take breaks between passengers.
 Ride-hailing drivers set their own hours, and use their personal vehicles to pick up passengers who request service through a smartphone app.
 Chauffeurs drive limousines or private cars to take passengers on prescheduled trips.
 They may work for one person, a business or government agency, or drive a large hotel van.
 Paratransit drivers operate vehicles equipped with wheelchair lifts and other equipment to accommodate elderly passengers, or those with disabilities.
 Though many taxi drivers and chauffeurs work full time, part-time driving is not uncommon.
 Schedules may include late nights, early mornings, weekends, and holidays.
 Drivers experience the stress of heavy traffic, and must load heavy baggage.
 Drivers must have a regular driver's license, but there are no formal education requirements... on-the-job training may be provided.
 Some positions also require a taxi or limousine license.